Rye Barcott

 Rye Barcott’s first book, It Happened on the Way to War, chronicled his experience co-founding a non-governmental organization to prevent violence while simultaneously serving as a Marine during combat operations.
 Time Magazine and the Gates Foundation recognized the organization, Carolina For Kibera, as a model of “participatory development” in conditions of extreme poverty.
 It Happened on the Way to War has been adopted widely as required reading by universities and high schools.
 It was named best nonfiction title in 2011 by the North Carolina Literary and Historical Association, and one of four top nonfiction titles of the year by Reader’s Digest.
 Bono acclaimed it as a “wild ride,” and Tim O’Brien called it an “emboldening manifesto.”

 Barcott’s writing has appeared in the New York Times, Harvard Business Review, and Washington Post.
 He is a TED Fellow and motivational speaker with American Program Bureau.
 In 2012, President Obama appointed Barcott as a representative of the veteran community to the J. William Fulbright Foreign Scholarship Board.
+His latest book, Courage Can Save Us, is forthcoming from Bloomsbury in June 2026.

 PRAISE FOR IT HAPPENED ON THE WAY TO WAR